 ● Mobility metrics available to app developers

-Apple announced the next major OS update for Apple Watch, watchOS 7, at WWDC 2020.
-The update launched in September 2020.
+The updates featured in watchOS 7 focused on health and social updates.
 Significant changes include handwashing timers, sleep tracking, and mobility metrics.
 Apple Watch Series 3 and newer can migrate to the update.

 In the new update, users track their sleep with Apple Watch.
 Apple has chosen to take a holistic approach to sleep health, giving users the tools to set up healthy sleep routines, meet their sleep goals, and get better sleep.

 The Apple Watch tracks users' micro-movements via the accelerometer to monitor sleep.
 In the morning, users see a chart of their sleep habits on both their iPhone and Apple Watch.

 A new feature, dubbed Wind Down, allows Apple Watch and iPhone users to create customized bedtime routines.
 These routines may include dimming the lights, listening to soundscapes, and activating a favorite meditation app.